 Assemble and fill the mince pies

-- Remove the pastry from the fridge and cut in half.
+- Remove the pastry from the fridge and cut in quarters.

-- Place on a floured surface and roll into a circle, roughly ⅛ inch thick.
+- Place one quarter of the pastry on a floured surface and roll into a circle, roughly ⅛ inch thick.

 - Cut circles from the dough, and use to line your tart pan.